liebermeister/model-balancing/README.md

 type `help cvxpy_problem_data_structure` in matlab.

 ## Installation
-The following installation instructions are only for the Matlab version.
+The following installation instructions are only for the Matlab version (also see the file `INSTALLATION` in this directory).
 For Python, please refer to our [Read The Docs](https://model-balancing.readthedocs.io/en/latest/index.html) page.

 - [SBML toolbox](http://sbml.org/Software/SBMLToolbox) (optional - needed only if SBML files are used;